sillsdev/TheCombine/README.md

 ## Setup Local Kubernetes Cluster

-This section describes how to create a local Kubernetes cluster using _Rancher Desktop_ and how to build and deploy _The Combine_ to the cluster.
-Unless specified otherwise, all of the commands below are run from _The Combine's_ project directory and are run in an activated Python virtual environment.
-(See the [Python](#python) section to create the virtual environment.)
+This section describes how to create a local Kubernetes cluster using either _Rancher Desktop_ or _Docker Desktop_.

 ### Install Rancher Desktop